-Unknowingly buying a house that needs fixing or spending a fortune on renovation costs shouldn’t be a part of the deal.
-As a potential buyer, you need not fall into such traps and must conduct proper inspections of the foundation, roofing, appliances, and other fixtures.
-The importance of noticing potential red flags that most homeowners tend to overlook or fail to notice on their own cannot be overemphasized.
+Buying a house that unknowingly needs spending a fortune on renovation costs shouldn’t be a part of the deal.
+As a potential buyer, you shouldn't fall into such traps and must conduct proper inspections of the foundation, roofing, appliances, and other fixtures.

 1. Inadequate Drainage

-Inadequate drainage can potentially affect a house's foundation.
 As a potential home buyer, poor drainage should be one of the most important things to look out for when inspecting a house.
+Inadequate draining is one red flag you don't want to risk missing, as it can potentially affect a house's foundation.

 How to Spot Bad Drainage